On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Acknowledgment

-AA would like to thank Nick Mayhall, Diksha Dhawan, Vibin Abraham and Ashutosh Kumar for useful discussions and their comments on the manuscript.
+AA would like to thank Nick Mayhall, Diksha Dhawan, Vibin Abraham and Ashutosh Kumar for their useful discussions and their comments on the manuscript.
 AA, BG and SPS acknowledge startup funding from the University of North Dakota.
-AA and PFK want to acknowledge NSF, award number 2427046, for support.
+AA and PFK would like to acknowledge the NSF, award number 2427046 and 2429752, for support.
 All authors acknowledge Amazon Braket and UND Computational Research Center for computing resources.